Tuvalu: Architecture

-The traditional buildings of Tuvalu used plants and trees from the native broadleaf forest, including timber from pouka (Hernandia peltata); ngia or ingia bush (Pemphis acidula); miro (Thespesia populnea); tonga (Rhizophora mucronata); fau or fo fafini, or woman's fibre tree (Hibiscus tiliaceus).
+The traditional buildings of Tuvalu used plants and trees from the native broadleaf forest, including timber from pouka (Hernandia peltata); ngia or ingia bush (Pemphis acidula); miro (Thespesia populnea); Tonga (Rhizophora mucronata); fau or fo fafini, or woman's fibre tree (Hibiscus tiliaceus).
 Fibre is from coconut; ferra, native fig (Ficus aspem); fala, screw pine or Pandanus.
-The buildings were constructed without nails and were lashed together with a plaited sennit rope that was handmade from dried coconut fibre.
+The buildings were constructed without nails, lashed together with plaited sennit rope handmade from dried coconut fibre.

 Following contact with Europeans, iron products were used including nails and corrugated roofing material.
 Modern buildings in Tuvalu are constructed from imported building materials, including imported timber and concrete.

 Church and community buildings (maneapa) are usually coated with white paint that is known as lase, which is made by burning a large amount of dead coral with firewood.
 The whitish powder that is the result is mixed with water and painted on the buildings.

-Art of Tuvalu
+Art

 The women of Tuvalu use cowrie and other shells in traditional handicrafts.
 The artistic traditions of Tuvalu have traditionally been expressed in the design of clothing and traditional handicrafts such as the decoration of mats and fans.
 Crochet (kolose) is one of the art forms practised by Tuvaluan women.
 The design of women's skirts (titi), tops (teuga saka), headbands, armbands, and wristbands, which continue to be used in performances of the traditional dance songs of Tuvalu, represents contemporary Tuvaluan art and design.
 The material culture of Tuvalu uses traditional design elements in artefacts used in everyday life such as the design of canoes and fish hooks made from traditional materials.

 In 2015, an exhibition was held on Funafuti of the art of Tuvalu, with works that addressed climate change through the eyes of artists and the display of Kope ote olaga (possessions of life), a display of the various artefacts of Tuvalu culture.